Projection Defense Mechanism: How The Mind Manages Feelings Of Anxiety

 It is mentally healthy to be aware of your insecurities.
 The more you can forgive yourself, the better you will be at forgiving other people.

-How do I respond to projection defense mechanism?
+How do I respond to projection?

 Of course, not everyone who uses psychological projection is a narcissist.
 Think about a friend who worries a lot, do they worry about you too?
 Or do they worry about you?